wubin28/mb2-embassy-rgb/README.md

-# mb2-embassy-blinky: modified embassy blinky example for mb2
+# mb2-embassy-rgb: blinky + RGB example for mb2
 Bart Massey 2024

-This crate is a light rehacking of the Embassy "basic" example from the intro document, made to work on the MicroBit v2.
+This crate demos Embassy on the MicroBit v2.
 It blinks an LED on the MB2 with a one-second cycle time.
+It also blinks an external RGB LED, cc

+Connect the RGB LED to the MB2 as follows:

+* Red to P9 (GPIO1)
+* Green to P8 (GPIO2)
+* Blue to P16 (GPIO3)
+* Gnd to Gnd